ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-test-debug.md

 There are various options to `mbed sterm`:

-- `--port <serial port>` to specify system serial port to connect to.
+- `--port <serial port>` to specify a system serial port to connect to.
-- `--baudrate <numeric>` to select the communication baudrate, where the default value is 9600.
+- `--baudrate <numeric>` to select the communication baudrate; the default value is 9600.
 - `--echo <on|off>` to switch local echo (default is `on`).
 - `--reset` to reset the connected target by sending Break before opening the serial terminal.